Who Are Your Readers? And How Can You Identify Them?

 Why don’t online retailers give authors and publishers just a tiny little bit of this extremely relevant data?

-Gender, age range, and country would be more than enough information to be able to gain an understanding of our readership.
+Gender, age range, and country would be more than enough information to help us understand our readership.

 The answer, or excuse, will be that it is a matter of privacy.
 Yes, of course.